 The Sabrent 4 TB Rocket is a high-performance M.2 SSD that’s based on the 3D NAND flash memory and utilizes a PCIe 3.1 x4 interface.
 It can reach around 3.45 GB/s reading speed and 3 GB/s writing speed – alongside 580,000 IOPS 4KB and 650,000 IOPS 4KB random read and random write speeds respectively.
 It’s a great SSD for those with the money to spare and you won’t regret buying it.

 WD Blue SN550

-If you’re not the kind of guy to dish out on the NVMe flavors, but still wish for a strong performance from SATA, the MX500 is one of the best bets you got.
-As an alternate choice to the Samsung 860 EVO, it gives you similar performance and a strong history of reliability.
+If you’re not the kind of guy to dish out on the NVMe flavors but still wish for a strong performance from SATA, the MX500 is one of the best bets you got.
+As an alternative choice to the Samsung 860 EVO, it gives you similar performance and a strong history of reliability.
 It’s usually priced to sell and gives you great value.
-Thus the MX500 is a great choice for a build at any price.
+Thus, the MX500 is a great choice for a build at any price.